-Pin Name Function
+P4 pin Name Function

-- 1 + VDD, the power supply positive; +3 to +5 volts DC. - 2 RUN Controls the 1802's clock oscillator.
+- 1 + VDD (or VCC), the power supply positive; +3 to +5 volts DC. - 2 RUN Controls the 1802's clock oscillator.
 Connect to pin 1 to Run; leave pin 2 open to Stop. - 3 LED LED negative.
-Connect to pin 4 to enable the LEDs; leave pin 3 open to disable the LEDs. - 4 VSS, the power supply negative (ground, common).
+Connect to pin 4 to enable the LEDs; leave pin 3 open to disable the LEDs. - 4 VSS (or ground, common), the power supply negative.

 Pin functions are shown above.
-Your power connector should connect your power supply's positive to pins 1 and 2, and the negative to pins 3 and 4.
-To turn the Membership Card "on", plug this connector onto the board to make RUN high (clock runs) and LED low (LEDs enabled).
-Unplug the connector to turn it "off"; RUN goes low to stop the clock, and the LEDs are disconnected, minimizing power.
-When unplugged, supercapacitor C4 will hold the program and data in RAM for many minutes.
+Your power connector should connect your power supply's positive to pins 1 and 2, and negative to pins 3 and 4.
+To turn "on", plug it onto the board to make + and RUN high (clock runs), and - and LED low (LEDs enabled).
+To turn "off", unplug the connector; RUN goes low, the clock stops, and the LEDs are disconnected to minimize power.
+Supercapacitor C4 will hold the program and data for many minutes.

 If you want to maintain the program and data in RAM indefinitely, leave power connected to P4 pins 1 and 4.
 Use a DPST (double pole, single throw) switch to break the connections between pins 1-2 and 3-4.
 This switch provides "on" and "sleep" operation.
 "On" enables the clock and LEDs to work normally.
-"Sleep" holds memory contents but keeps the power very low; a set of AA cells will maintain memory for a year.
+"Sleep" holds memory contents but makes the power supply current very low; a set of AA cells will maintain memory for a year.